Marjorie Prime (play)

 Marjorie Prime is a dramatic science-fiction stage play written by American playwright Jordan Harrison.
 The play premiered in 2014 at the Mark Taper Forum in Los Angeles produced by Center Theatre Group, and then transferred to Off-Broadway at Playwrights Horizons in 2015.
-The play was nominated for the Pulitzer Prize for Drama in 2015 and will make its Broadway debut in 2025 as part of Second Stage's theatrical season at the Helen Hayes Theatre.
+The play was nominated for the Pulitzer Prize for Drama in 2015 and made its Broadway debut in 2025 as part of Second Stage's theatrical season at the Helen Hayes Theatre, starring June Squibb.

 Plot

 An elderly widow at the end of her life embraces technology to potentially preserve her memory.
 The plays deals with the topic of digital footprints and their effect on future generations as technology continues to advance.

+Background

-Harrison modeled the titular character after his grandmother.
-Prime is considered the third play in an unofficial trilogy on humanity and technology, after his plays Futura and Maple and Vine.
+Harrison has said the play had two main inspirations: his grandmother, who suffered from memory loss, and Brian Christian's book The Most Human Human, which explores the Turing test and what distinguishes humans from machines.
+Marjorie Prime is considered the third play in an unofficial trilogy on humanity and technology, after Futura and Maple and Vine.

 Production history

 The play is available for licensing through Concord Theatricals.
 The play was first workshopped at the Pacific Playwrights Festival in 2013, directed by Pam MacKinnon.
 The original production at the Mark Taper Forum was directed by Les Waters, while Anne Kauffman directed the Off-Broadway production and will direct the Broadway production in 2025.
 The Chicago premiere production in 2015 was produced by Writers Theatre and directed by Kimberly Senior.
 In 2023, Menier Chocolate Factory staged a production starring Anne Reid and directed by Dominic Dromgoole.
+The Broadway premiere opened in 2025 as part of Second Stage's theatrical season at the Helen Hayes Theatre, starring June Squibb.